-Section 1.2 Our plan has a deductible for certain types of services
+Section 1.2 What is your plan deductible?

-The plan has a deductible amount of \$100 for the CarePartners of Connecticut Dental Plan Class 2 Basic Services and Class 3 Major Services.
-Until you have paid the deductible amount, you must pay the full cost for the CarePartners of Connecticut Dental Plan Class 2 Basic Services and Class 3 Major Services.
-Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share (your coinsurance amount) for the rest of the calendar year.
+Your deductible is \$1,000.
+This is the amount you have to pay out-of-pocket before we will pay our share for your covered medical services.
+Until you have paid the deductible amount, you must pay the full cost for most of your covered services.
+(The deductible does not apply to the services that are listed below.)
+Once you have paid your deductible, we will begin to pay our share of the costs for covered medical services and you will pay your share (your copayment or coinsurance amount) for the rest of the calendar year.